How To Help Your Older Teenager With Their Social Awkwardness

 - If you've already tried to help your child with their awkwardness, and they've shot you down, you may feel a bit slighted and resentful.
 Who do they think they are turning you away like that?
 You're still their parent.

-- Having an urge to force your teenager to try and improve their social skills, even if it makes them unhappy.
+- Having an urge to force your teenager to try to improve their social skills, even if it makes them unhappy.
 You feel the ends justify the means.

 - Their awkwardness may be related to bigger issues in your relationship.
 For example, the two of you may not be as close as you used to be, and their shyness seems like just one more rift that's developing.
 Or as a father you may feel spurned when they feel less comfortable talking to you about the issue compared to their mother.